M15 (New York City bus): History

+On January 13, 1997, 108 more limited-stop trips were added on weekdays.
 In June 2002 as part of an outside study, the First/Second Avenues corridor was identified for the implementation of bus rapid transit (BRT) service, due to heavy ridership and slow travel speeds on the corridor.
+In November 2002, the MTA Board voted to lengthen the span of weekday evening southbound service by one hour to 7:50 p.m., weekday northbound service by 1.5 hours to 9:45 p.m., the span of northbound evening Saturday service by one hour to 8:25 p.m., and the span of northbound Sunday service to 8:10 p.m..
+The service increase was expected to result in no change in costs initially.
+Though the change was initially expected to take effect in March 2003, it was implemented on April 14, 2003.

 In late 2004, the Metropolitan Transportation Authority (MTA) and the New York City Department of Transportation selected the route as one of the candidates for bus rapid transit service, along with Fordham Road (since implemented), Nostrand Avenue, Merrick Boulevard, and Hylan Boulevard.
 This evolved into Phase I of the Select Bus Service (SBS) program in 2006.
 On October 10, 2010, service began on the M15 Select Bus Service, replacing limited stop service.
-By then, the MTA had discontinued service to City Hall due to budget cuts.
+Due to the construction of the Second Avenue Subway, the M15 SBS initially had no stop at 72nd Street, even though that was a major street that had been served by limited-stop buses.
 Both the M15 local and M15 SBS were previously assigned to the 126th Street Depot until January 4, 2015.